59 Red Flowers: Complete List With Names and Pictures

 Rose

-Grow your roses in a site that receives full sun, at least 6 hours a day is recommended for the most prolific blooming.
-They enjoy soil that is fertile, provided that it is well-drained.
+Grow your roses in a site that receives full sun.
+They enjoy soil that is fertile, provided that it is well-draining.
 It may be a good idea to use your compost to bring out the nutrients that this plant will need.

 Royal Poinciana

 Royal poinciana is an interesting addition to this list, primarily because it is a flowering tree versus a simple plant or shrub.
-If you want to grow a gorgeous, high-statement plant in your garden, consider this amazing tree that flowers a rich, flaming red.
+If you want to grow a gorgeous, high-statement plant in your garden, consider this amazing tree with rich red flowers.
 It is also known as the flame tree.

 When fully mature, royal poinciana grows 20 to 40 feet tall!
 When growing this tree, it’s important to keep it away from any structures to allow its roots to develop properly.
-It spreads between 40 to 60 feet wide, after all, so you will want to keep the structures safe, as well as allow the root system to thrive.
+It spreads between 40 to 60 feet wide, so you will want to keep the structures safe.

-Flame trees will do best in full sun; allow for at least 6 hours a day for best results.
-These trees are also happy to be in a myriad of soil conditions, including clay, loam, sand, or gravel-rich soils.
-Just be sure that the soil used is well-drained.
+Flame trees will do best in full sun.
+Allow for at least 6 hours a day for best results.
+These trees are also happy in a wide range soil conditions, including clay, loam, or sand.

 Water the tree regularly as it grows, throughout the spring, summer, and fall.
 Mulch it well to keep it safe in the wintertime.
-Being native to the tropics, flame trees love warm weather.
-Prune your trees often to allow for a good, strong tree structure.
+Native to the tropics, flame trees love warm weather.
+Prune your trees often to create a good, strong tree structure.
 Royal poinciana grows best in USDA zones 9 through 11.

 Salvia

-Salvia is a fantastic option for most gardens; you’ll probably know them better as the sage plant.
-Besides the leaves being a great ingredient for many dishes, these plants grow gorgeous flowers in many hues, including red.
+Salvia is a fantastic option for most gardens.
+You’ll probably know them better as sage.
+These plants grow gorgeous flowers in many hues, including red.

 This plant grows 2 to 3 feet tall and will spread 12 to 18 inches wide.
-In warmer winter climates, you may experience your scarlet salvia plants self-seeding.
 These plants bloom from summer through fall and are attractive to many different pollinators.

 Salvia will thrive best when given full sun, though they can also tolerate partial shade.
-They enjoy slightly acidic soil that is fairly fertile, somewhat sandy, well-drained, and either dry or moist.
-When well-established, salvia is resistant to drought.
-It is a plant that is easy to grow and will be resistant to pests, disease, and even deer.
-To propagate, consider using seeds, or the division method.
+They enjoy slightly acidic soil that is fairly fertile.
+When established, salvia is resistant to drought.
+It is a red flower that is easy to grow and resistant to pests, disease, and even deer.
 Salvia is happiest when grown in USDA climates 8 through 10.

 Scarlet Bee Balm

 Scarlet bee balm is an interestingly shaped flower that can bring lots of visual interest and vibrant color into your garden.
 These flowers will bloom from mid-summer up until early fall, and are a great attractor of pollinators!
-These plants will grow 2 to 3 feet tall and will spread around the same amount wide.
+They grow 2 to 3 feet tall and will spread around the same amount wide.

-To care for scarlet bee balm, you should give them full sun or partial shade; it will tolerate both.
-However, living in a warmer area may mean reducing the number of sunlight hours your plant gets.
+To care for scarlet bee balm, give them full sun or partial shade.
 This plant enjoys most soil types but will be happiest in fairly rich soil with a good amount of humus, and proper drainage.
 Keep the soil moist to allow your scarlet bee balm to thrive.

-You can add these flowers to bouquets and other flower arrangements for added interest; the leaves smell amazing and can be used in salads.
+You can add these red flowers to bouquets and other flower arrangements.
 Scarlet bee balm grows best in USDA hardiness zones 4 through 9.

 Spider Lily

-To care for red spider lilies, you should give them partial shade to allow for the best flowering, though they will tolerate full sun as well.
+To care for red spider lilies, give them partial shade for the best flowering.
+They will tolerate full sun as well.
 They enjoy rich, fertile, medium-moist, well-drained soil.
-If you live in colder areas, be sure to give them lots of mulching for the winter, to protect their roots and keep them safe.
+If you live in colder areas, be sure to give them lots of mulching for the winter to protect their roots.
 This plant is relatively easy to maintain as it is practically free of diseases and pests.
 Spider lilies grow best in USDA zones 6 through 10.

 Streptocarpus

-Streptocarpus is popular as a house plant, but they are stunning in the garden, too.
-They are evergreen perennials that are sure to bring a happy, bright pop of magenta-red to your grounds.
+Streptocarpus is popular as a houseplant, but they are stunning in the garden, too.
+They are evergreen perennials that bring a happy, bright pop of magenta-red to your grounds.
 These flowers grow 10 to 12 inches tall and spread around the same amount wide.

-For their care needs, they are happiest when given lots of bright, filtered light, kept shaded away from the heat of direct sunlight.
+They are happiest when given lots of bright, filtered light, and kept shaded away from the heat of direct sunlight.
 They enjoy rich, fertile soil that has lots of humus, as long as it is well-drained.
 Water them regularly, allowing the soil to dry out a bit before each sprinkling.
-Be careful about watering them, though, since overwatering will cause rot.
-They will also benefit from a good fertilizer given every 2 weeks.

 To promote the most blooms, deadhead these flowers regularly.
-Streptocarpus is also attractive to a variety of pests, so pesticides may need to be applied to keep your plants safe.
 Streptocarpus grows best in USDA zones 10 through 11.

 Sunflower

 Sunflowers are universally renowned for their iconic, cheerful appearance.
-We know them to have bright, golden petals that splay out like sun rays, thus their wonderfully apt name.
+We know them to have bright, golden petals that splay out like sun rays.
 But did you know that these tall, delightful flowers also come in a gorgeous, wine red shade?
 These are great, stunning flowers to include in your garden.

 Sweet Pea